Somerset

 • Events in the cumquat orchard

-• A new event venue with commercial kitchen, for destination weddings and workshops
+A function venue with commercial kitchen, for destination weddings, functions and workshops

 • Short stay accommodation for families and couples, including premium luxury farm stays